spack/spack/lib/spack/docs/getting_started.rst

          fc: /usr/local/other/SLES11.3/gcc/5.3.0/bin/gfortran
        spec: gcc@5.3.0

-Some compilers require a module to be loaded not just to run, but also to execute any code built with the compiler, breaking packages that execute any bits of code they just compiled.
-Such compilers should be taken behind the barn and put out of their misery.
-If that is not possible or practical, the user (and anyone running code built by that compiler) will need to load the compiler's module into their general environment.
-The ``spack install --dirty`` option should be used, to ensure that environment is not wiped out.
+Some compilers require special environment settings to be loaded not just to run, but also to execute the code they build, breaking packages that need to execute code they just compiled.
+If it's not possible or practical to use a better compiler, you'll need to ensure that environment settings are preserved for compilers like this (i.e., you'll need to load the module or source the compiler's shell script).

+By default, Spack tries to ensure that builds are reproducible by cleaning the environment before building.
+If this interferes with your compiler settings, you CAN use ``spack install --dirty`` as a workaround.
+Note that this MAY interfere with package builds.

 .. _licensed-compilers: